interlock-network/interlock-smartcontracts/contract_application/README.md

 Each combination of an application's port and an application contract's owner/operator is that we call a _**socket**_, specified in an address:port format.
 That is, a socket is like the connection from our token contract to an owner operator who may be running several different instances of an application contract at once.
 A given application's access to the token contract through the single socket is therefore multiplexed by the blockchain itself, as any application's cross-contract socket call on the Interlock token contract's port is atomic.

-### Consider the following schematic diagram, to help clear up some confusion:
+### Consider the following example schematic diagram, to help clear up some confusion:

 ![Application port/socket schematic illustration](./application_port_socket_schematic.jpg)